schofija/patient-monitoring/README.md

 [![License](https://img.shields.io/github/license/schofija/patient-monitoring?style=flat-square)](LICENSE)

 The repository contains ROS 2 packages for patient detection.
 These packages are intended to be run on the remote PC.
-The patient-monitoring Android application can be found here: [pmr-app-test]( https://github.com/JetLiTheQT/pmrtest).
+For the patient-monitoring Android application, go to [**pmr-app-test**]( https://github.com/JetLiTheQT/pmrtest).

 ### Requirements
 **Hardware:**